rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 2 Errata.md

 Task 2: Enable enhanced security of Defender for Cloud<br>
 Step 6: If Log Analytics for Azure VMs is Off use the slide bar to turn it On<br>
 Step 7: After choosing your Log Analytics Workspace select Exiting and new VMs<br>
+Skip Steps 16 and 17 they are no longer options in the Azure Portal <br>

 ### Exercise 3: Provisioning Azure VMs running Windows Server